Tasracing’s commitment to promoting responsible wagering

 - Only spend what you can afford on gambling

-And remember, gamble for the fun of it – not for the money.
-If is stops being fun… stop.
+And remember, gambling for the fun of it – not for the money.
+If it stops being fun…STOP!

 How can I tell if I have a problem?

 - Do you bet more than you can really afford to lose?